15 NJ Grants for Seniors You Can Apply for Today (2026 Guide)

 JACC vs. Medicaid Waiver Programs

-JACC fills coverage gaps for seniors above Medicaid limits but below private care affordability.
-Key program differences include:
+JACC serves seniors above Medicaid limits but below private care affordability.
+Key differences include:

 - State-only funding